tkrippes/stickman-run/Readme.md

 obstacle you avoid and three points for each coin you collect.

 The game contains a level system where each new level has an increasingly more difficult obstacle set.
 The next level is unlocked by scoring a certain amount of points.
-The last level continues until the player dies.
+The last level continues until the player dies (or does it? ;-)).

-The objects included in the levels are as follows:
+The obstacles included in the levels are as follows:

 - Level 1: only small obstacles
 - Level 2: small and large obstacles
 - Level 3: small, large and moving obstacles
 - Level 4: small, large, moving and flying obstacles

+Throughout the game, the player runs increasingly faster making it ever more difficult to avoid obstacles.
+At the last stage of level 4, the player reaches its maximum speed and the goal is to survive as long as possible.

 ## Controls